TLS & Certificate Transparency Audit

 Results You Can Achieve

-CT log monitoring reveals rogue certificates issued by unauthorized CAs or for unexpected subdomains
+Detect rogue certificates issued by unexpected CAs or for unexpected subdomains — typically the earliest signal of credential or DNS-control compromise.

 Code Example